SLGS17/Freecodecamp/README.md

 Freecodecamp is the public repo for required projects for certification.

-Branches will be organized by Certificate/Lesson and further branches will be required projects.
+Branches will be organized by Certificate/Lesson.